simolus3/drift/.github/ISSUE_TEMPLATE/docs.md

 For information requests, please describe what you think is missing from the docs and if possible where should this information be placed.

-For bug reports, please describe what is wrongand what do you believe should be written instead.
+If something on a page appears to be wrong or outdated, please include a link to the relevant section and mention what didn't work (or possibly what should be written instead).

 **Versions**